FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 2/26/2022)

 (b) Said Board shall also arrange for the compilation of FOMA Committees / Liaisons Duties & Responsibilities which shall set forth the necessary committees and subcommittees and shall outline the functions and duties of all officers, departments, bureaus, and committees of this Association, and said Board shall from time to time amend and revise said FOMA Committees / Liaisons Duties & Responsibilities as circumstances may require.

-(b) No such officer, director, trustee or representative of the Association shall be so removed unless this FOMA member has been served by the Executive Director with a written copy of the charge or charges made against the FOMA member.
-The grounds for removal, and written notice of the time and place of the Board meeting where his/her removal will be considered by said Board, shall be furnished an opportunity to be heard, in person or by a representative, or in writing, in defense of the charges so made at such meeting.
+(b) No such officer, director, trustee or representative of the Association shall be so removed unless this FOMA member has been served by the Executive Director with a written removal, and written notice of the time and place of the Board meeting where his/her removal will be considered by said Board, shall be furnished an opportunity to be heard, in person or by a representative, or in writing, in defense of the charges so made at such meeting.

-(c) Such notice and copy of charge or charges shall be served upon such director, trustee shown by the records of the Association, and delivered or mailed, as the case may be, not less than thirty (30) days nor more than ninety (90) days prior to the day of said meeting.
+(c) Such notice and copy of charge or charges shall be served upon such director, trustee or representative by delivering same to him personally or by mailing the same by certified or return receipt requested mail addressed to his last known mailing address as shown by the records of the Association, and delivered or mailed, as the case may be, not less than thirty (30) days nor more than ninety (90) days prior to the day of said meeting.

 Each such charter shall mandate eligibility for district membership as dependent upon membership in the Florida Osteopathic Medical Association.